-- % of sustainable investments - % of investments, aligned with the E/S characteristics, that do not comply with sector- and value based exclusions - % of investments, aligned with the E/S characteristics, that do not comply with NAM's Paris-Aligned Fossil Fuel Policy
+- % of sustainable investments - % of investments, aligned with the E/S characteristics, that do not comply with sector- and value based exclusions

+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
 Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters. respect for human rights, anticorruption and antibribery matters.